Skip to content

 Case Study: North Melbourne Community Centre Women's Only Program

-North Melbourne Community Centre managed by YMCA Victoria, identified a lack of suitable physical activity programs, in particular for local Muslim women and girls, and as a result developed a Women’s Only Program strategy.
 Consultations occurred with the City of Melbourne, local women and young female gym members with a passion for health and wellness.
 This process resulted in the introduction of female only exercise sessions and the selection of a young female gym member of Somali background to undertake training in fitness.
-The City of Melbourne funded this training and the young woman completed a Certificate III & IV in Fitness.
+The City of Melbourne funded this training and the young woman completed a Certificate III and IV in Fitness.

 Since this time an increase of females are attending programs.
 The centre has added an additional female class per week to cater for the increasing participant numbers.
 The program attracts community members from a wide variety of backgrounds such as Muslim, Caucasian, Chinese and Aboriginal.
 North Melbourne Community Centre has had significant success in increasing participation of women and girls since employing the female gym instructor and introducing suitable exercise programs for women at the community centre.

-The findings from a customer survey resulted in North Melbourne Community Centre further accommodating the need of their female users by providing four female only gym sessions per week, in a closed comfortable environment.
+The findings from a customer survey resulted in North Melbourne Community Centre further accommodating the need of their female users by providing 4 female only gym sessions per week, in a closed comfortable environment.

 North Melbourne Community Centre's Women Only gym sessions promotional flyers

 Survey findings also showed that childcare is a significant barrier for mothers to participate in classes.
 Strategies will also be introduced to increase participation by teenage girls.
-YMCA Victoria is initiating new partnerships and looking at ways to provide additional female friendly programs and childminding services to reduce participation barriers.

 The Women’s Only Program strategy has resulted in a significant increase in female participation at the North Melbourne Community Centre.
-In July 2015, female health club memberships represented 31 per cent of total gym memberships (male membership 69 per cent), it has now increased to 48 per cent female.
+In July 2015, female health club memberships represented 31% of total gym memberships (male membership 69%), it has now increased to 48% female.

 A key success to increasing the participation of local Culturally and Linguistically Diverse (CALD) females has been the employment of a bi-lingual female gym instructor.
 After the success of the women’s only exercise programs, YMCA Victoria hopes to expand the program further.

 Case Study: Netball Victoria 'Rock Up Netball'